An algorithm for the optimal solution of variable knockout problems: Solution algorithms

 \subsection{Optimal algorithm}

-The pseudocode for our algorithm for optimally solving the knockout problem is shown in Algorithm~\ref{alg1}. $F(s)$ is the set of non-zero variables $[i~|~x_i=1~i=1\ldots,n]$ in feasible solution $s$ ($s=1,\ldots,S$).
-In that algorithm we start by first solving the problem being considered and initialising the number of feasible solutions ($S$) to one, with the corresponding solution being $F(1)$.
+The pseudocode for our algorithm for optimally solving the knockout problem is shown in Algorithm~\ref{alg1}.
+This pseudocode deals with both desired properties (P1 and P2, as discussed above).

+Let $F(s)$ be the set of non-zero variables $[i~|~x_i=1~i=1\ldots,n]$ in feasible solution $s$ ($s=1,\ldots,S$).
+In Algorithm~\ref{alg1} we start by first solving the problem being considered and initialising the number of feasible solutions ($S$) to one, with the corresponding solution being $F(1)$.

 Given a solution $F(1)$ then it is clear that in order to avoid this solution being active we need to knockout at least one of the non-zero variables in $F(1)$.
 So we need to add an appropriate knockout constraint $\sum_{i \in F(1)} \alpha_i \geq 1$.